open-feature/flagd/docs/configuration/configuration.md

 flagd start --uri file:etc/featureflags.json
 ```

+In this example, `etc/featureflags.json` is a valid feature flag configuration file accessible by the flagd runtime.

 ### Remote provider

 Remote sync provider fetch flags from a remote source and periodically poll the source for flag configuration updates.